vacu9708/Algorithm/Sorting algorithm/Bubble sort/README.md

 # Bubble sort
+Bubble sort is simple to implement but is the slowest of other sorting algorithms

 ## Time complexity
 > N = the number of elements to sort.
 > In the first iteration of the first loop, N-1 of comparison is conducted >> In the 2nd iteration, N-2 >> N-3 ...
 2 ...
 1